Skip to content

 What the Calculator Does Not Model

 Origination fees (typically 1-5% of loan amount, paid upfront).
 Closing costs for larger loans (1-3% additional).
 Prepayment penalties on some loan types.
 Collateral requirements and specific collateral costs.
 Personal guarantees common for small business loans.
-SBA loan processing fees and requirements.
+Government-backed loan processing fees and requirements.
 Variable rate loans where payment changes with rate environment.
 The calculator uses fixed-rate assumption; specific loan products often include additional costs.

 Business Loan Strategic Use